edeno/Better-Science-Code/src/presentation.md

 * try to keep what the function does as simple as possible (well-defined)
     * functions should be "atomic" and "pure"
 * Be ruthless about eliminating duplication of code
-    * turn duplicated code into functions
-    * that way fixing a bug in your function, fixes it for every time the function is used instead of every separate instance

 <aside class="notes">
+atomic = a function should do one "thing"

 Think about if you came back to the function later, how long would it take you to understand what it does?
     * should be able to explain what it does in one sentence

+pure = as few implicit contexts and side-effects as possible.

+* turn duplicated code into functions
+* that way fixing a bug in your function, fixes it for every time the function is used instead of every separate instance
 </aside>

 # Small, well-defined functions are more maintainable